Ledgeview Gardens gets early jump on growing produce for customers

 “Then every week for 22 weeks you come out to the farm, we’re open Wednesday and Thursday, and you pick out your share,” Darren said.

-Darren says they’ve offered CSA shares for roughly 8 years – but last year during covid participation doubled.
+Darren says they’ve offered CSA shares for roughly eight years – but last year during COVID-19, participation doubled.

 “Young mothers worried about what their children were going to eat, young families, vegetarians and vegans looking for fresh local,” said Joe.